 furnish us with the power to do so, but the new covenant gives us that power

+after Jesus has created an avenue to channel the Holy

 through the cross.
-That is, Jesus has created an avenue to channel the Holy

-Spirit in our hearts.
-The old covenant law gave us a list of things we should not do against our fellow man, but it did not provide us
+The old covenant law gave us a list of things we should not do

 Gal 5,16-21